mcadac/software/clean-code.md

     -   Write only enough of a test to  demonstrate a failure.
     -   Write only enough production code to pass the test.
 -   Production code should be testable.
+-   The tests are important as the production code.

 ##  References